xuyx0523/kickstart-angular-1/paks/exp-js/README.md

 * extract &mdash; Extract inline scripts into external script files.
 Defaults to to false.
 Set to true to enable or set to a filename to contain all extracted scripts.
 * files &mdash; List of scripts to render.
 Defaults to [ 'lib/\*\*.js*, '!lib/\*\*.map' ]
-* force &mdash; Always minify even if a minified version exists in contents.
-Defaults to false.
 * mappings &mdash; Set of extensions to transform.
 Defaults to: mappings: [ 'js', 'min.js', 'min.map', 'min.js.map' ]
-* mangle &mdash; Enable mangling of Javascript variable and function names.
-Default to true.
-* minify &mdash; Enable minifying of Javascript files.
+* minify &mdash; Enable minifying Javascript files.
 Will also generate map files if the js-render transform defines 'usemap' to be true.
 Default to false.
+* options &mdash; Uglifyjs command options to use when minifying Javascript files.
+Defaults to:
+--compress dead_code=true,conditionals=true,booleans=true,unused=true,if_return=true,join_vars=true,drop_console=true --mangle
 * usemap &mdash; Use minified Javascript if corresponding source maps is present.
 Default to true.
 * usemin &mdash; Use minified Javascript if present.
 Default to true.